Skip to main content

 For Medieval Fortress Enthusiasts

 If medieval military architecture interests you, Almódovar del Río Castle 22 km from Córdoba is worth the trip.
 This 8th-century fortress with nine towers is one of the best-preserved in Spain and appeared in Game of Thrones.
 The Alcázar ranks second in our Top 10 Monuments & Sights in Córdoba and is one of the fifteen highlights featured in the Top Córdoba Highlights guide — both are useful for planning your first day in the city.
+Coming in from Seville for the day?
+Our Seville to Córdoba day trip guide maps out the ideal route with train options and a morning-first itinerary starting here.

 When to Visit